Every year, I help people who want to go do some big mountain skiing but they think they’re not ready for it. I’ve been out there and I understand.

 What I like to say is, “you don’t know what you don’t know!”

-And you really need coaching to get better.
+So, you really need coaching to get better.
 You need someone right next to you, watching, explaining, demonstrating, and encouraging you.
+We know all the shortcuts, too.
 That’s what I provide for my students.

 My training doesn’t even really feel like training.
 I keep it moving but don’t go too fast.
 My goal is to help you have some awesome success and actually enjoy your trip.
 With just a few tweaks, you can go from struggling to being more confident and maybe even giving some pointers to your friends.